betterFORM/betterFORM/fore/doc/getting-started.md

 your project.

-## Requirements + Preparations
+## Requirements
+The betterFORM fore module depends on NodeJS, the Bower package manager and Grunt

+1. install NodeJS
-1. nodejs must be installed.
-Please refer to their homepage for a native installer for your platform and follow the instructions.
+ * Please refer to their [homepage](http://nodejs.org/) for a native installer for your platform and follow the instructions.
+  * Mac OS X + Homebrew: `brew install node`
+1. install dependency manager Bower
+  * `npm install bower -g`.
+1. install Grunt
+  * `npm install grunt-cli -g`.

+## Installation
-2. To install the Fore dependencies call `npm install`.
+1. To install the Fore dependencies call `npm install`.
 This will download the dependent libs into a **local** node_modules directory.
-3. Install Bower dependency manager with `bower install`.
-4. Install Polymer - please refer to their homepage for latest installation instructions at http://www.polymer-project.org/getting-the-code.html
+1. Execute 'bower install' to setup all JS libraries utilized by the fore module

 ## Update build infrastructure